chisorom/ChisoromObika/README.md

 Whether it’s diving deep into threat intelligence, dissecting malware, or monitoring systems for suspicious activity, I’m all about staying ahead of threats.
 When I’m not hunting down threats, you’ll find me doing 2 things;
-1. Sharing insights and tips I gather from security research on my Medium blog.
+1. Sharing insights and tips I gather from security research on my Medium blog - https://medium.com/@chiobika
 2. Making OSINT walkthroughs on my medium blog.